parides55/get-to-know-the-b737/README.md

 - __Landing page__

-- The landing page has an
+- The landing page has an big hero image wich is very enageging and immediatetly the user can understand what the website is about.

 ![Landing Page]()